rohitralhan/InstallRHOAI/README.md

 #### Node Feature Discovery Operator
 The Node Feature Discovery (NFD) Operator automates feature discovery and labeling for OpenShift cluster nodes.
 It runs on and scans each node's hardware and software configurations, adding labels for features like the NVIDIA GPU PCIe vendor ID.
 These labels optimize resource allocation and help identify suitable nodes for specific workloads, enhancing cluster performance.

-Follow the below steps to install the NFD or any other operator in general
+Follow the steps below to install the NFD or any other operator in general

- 1. Login to **Red Hat OpenShift web console**
+ 1. Log in to the **Red Hat OpenShift web console**
  2. Navigate to **Operators --> Operator Hub**
  3. In the search box, type **Node Feature**
  4. Select the one provided by **Red Hat** as shown in the screenshot below